-Projects include: Public Parks, including 36th Street Dog-Friendly Park, Access to Bayshore Park, Derelect Buildings, Sidewalk Utility Markings and Safety and Accessibility, Miami Beach Drive maintenance and upgrades, new Bus Shelters, and Storefront Covers.
+Projects include: Public Parks, including 36th Street Dog-Friendly Park, 46th Street Sand Lot, Access to Bayshore Park, Derelect Buildings, Sidewalk Utility Markings and Safety and Accessibility, Miami Beach Drive maintenance/upgrades and future renovations, new Bus Shelters, and Storefront Covers.

 The MBNA supports the creation of a dog-friendly area on Collins Ave. and 36th Street.
 Discussions are taking place regarding options for this midbeach green space.